Task switching (psychology)

-Task switching, or set-shifting, is an executive function that involves the ability to unconsciously shift attention between one task and another.
-In contrast, cognitive shifting is a very similar executive function, but it involves conscious (not unconscious) change in attention.
+Task switching, or set-shifting, is an executive function that involves the ability to subconsciously shift attention between one task and another.
+In contrast, cognitive shifting is a very similar executive function, but it involves conscious (not subconscious) change in attention.
 Together, these two functions are subcategories of the broader cognitive flexibility concept.

 Task switching allows a person to rapidly and efficiently adapt to different situations.
 It is often studied by cognitive and experimental psychologists, and can be tested experimentally using tasks like the Wisconsin Card Sorting Test.
 Deficits in task switching are commonly observed in patients with Parkinson's disease, and in those on the autism spectrum.

 Background and history

 Human behavior and cognition are characterized by the ability to adapt to a dynamic environment, whether in attention, action, or both.
 This ability to shift attention and action adaptively has been investigated in the laboratory since the first use of the task switching paradigm by Jersild (1927).
 This paradigm examines the control processes that reconfigure mental resources for a change of task by requiring subjects to complete a set of simple, yet engaging interleaving operations that must be performed in an alternating or repeating sequence.